 How to measure your table saw.

-Choosing the right wood for your sled
+Choosing the suitable wood for your sled

 The type of fence determines the wood on the sled.
 There is no specific wood that is right for your sled.
 However, plywood is more universal than some wood.
-It is flexible for storage, and it is strong.
+It is flexible for storage, and it is vital.
 Higher quality plywood is reliable.

 MDF is another wood that works better with a sled since it is reliable.
 It is flat and smooth, and that is ideal for the base.
 The base needs ½ inch material since it has to be thin and light.
 You are allowed to increase the maximum height of the material.

 Wood size matters when operating your sled.
 It does not have to be too big or too small.
 Maple is ideal for your sled.
-It makes a nice fence, and it requires a jointer and a planner.
+It makes a nice fence and requires a jointer and a planner.
 I do not recommend softwoods since they do not last.
 Softwood tends to warp.

 Cutting and gluing the pieces of your sled

 The cutting process involves cutting your base to the appropriate size.
-You have to know the size that works for you and your table saw.
+You must know the size that works for you and your table saw.
 The fence piece has to be oversized since you trim to the final size after adding glue.
 You need three pieces of ¾ ply for the lamination process.
 As you laminate them together, you will be creating the front fence.

 Mitered butt joint